Observable criterion for collective entanglement in Boson-lattice system

+On the other hand, the CDW phase represents at most 1-ebit (entangled bit) entanglement between even and odd sites collectively~\cite{supplementary}, which would become relatively negligible with respect to the scale of lattice size $L$ or atom number $N$.
+Another noteworthy point is that CDW phase gives a variance {\it completely insensitive} to the choice of ${\bf q}=\{q_j\}$ in the observable $\hat{\cal R}_{\bf q}$.
+That is, its detection is successful with the same value $r\equiv\frac{\Delta^2\hat{\cal R}_{\bf q}}{{\cal R}_{\rm sep}}$ regardless of ${\bf q}=\{q_j\}$~\cite{supplementary}.

+The above results for SF and CDW phases combined together may give us some clues to understand the cases with both short-range and long-range interactions present.
+For instance, we show in SM~\cite{supplementary} that the phase-sensitivity for entanglement detection diminishes with increasing $U_{\rm LR}$ for a fixed $J/U$.
+We also show later in main text how the detection of multipartite entanglement can be influenced by both interactions.

-In Fig.~\ref{fig2}, we study the Mott insulator--superfluid crossover in the absence of the cavity-induced long range interaction $U_{\rm \scriptscriptstyle LR}=0$.
-For this investigation we also consider an energy gap defined by $\Delta(N)=N\left[ E(N+1)/(N+1) + E(N-1)/(N-1) -2\: E(N)/N \right]$ \cite{kelecs2015mott,cooper2001quantum} where $E(N+1)$, $E(N)$ and $E(N-1)$ are the ground state energies evaluated with $N$ number of bosons.
+{\it Phase Transitions}---We next show how our criterion characterizes the phase transitions in the extended BHM.
+In Fig.~\ref{fig2}, we study the MI-SF crossover in the absence of long range interaction $U_{\rm \scriptscriptstyle LR}=0$.
+For this investigation we also consider an energy gap defined by $\Delta(N)=N\left[ E(N+1)/(N+1) + E(N-1)/(N-1) -2\: E(N)/N \right]$ \cite{kelecs2015mott,cooper2001quantum}, where $E(N+1)$, $E(N)$ and $E(N-1)$ are the ground state energies evaluated with $N$ number of bosons.
 A Mott insulator state is known to be characterized by a finite gap while the gap vanishes for the superfluid phase~\cite{bloch2002quantum,QPTBook2001}, thus making $\Delta$ a useful tool to examine phase transition.

-We observe that energy gap $\Delta$ approaches quite close to zero (Fig.~\ref{fig2}b) when $\lambda$ becomes negative, i.e., at about $2J=U$ (Fig.~\ref{fig2}a).
-We mention that insulator-to-superfluid crossover takes place smoothly in our simulation with a small number of bosons ($N=8$) while it becomes an abrupt transition for a large $N$~\cite{PS_N_infinite_limit}.
-For comparison, in Fig.~\ref{fig2} c, the entanglement entropy between the first $4$ sites and the last $4$ sites monotonically increases with $J$ without displaying the nature of phase transition unlike our approach.
+We observe that energy gap $\Delta$ approaches quite close to zero (Fig.~\ref{fig2}b) when $r\equiv\frac{\Delta^2\hat{\cal R}_{\bf q}}{{\cal R}_{\rm sep}}$ falls down below 1 at about $2J=U$ (Fig.~\ref{fig2}a).
+We mention that insulator-to-superfluid crossover takes place smoothly in our simulation with a small number of bosons ($N=8$) while it becomes an abrupt transition for a large $N$.
+In comparison, from Fig.~\ref{fig2}c, the entanglement entropy between the first $4$ sites and the last $4$ sites monotonically increases with $J$ without displaying the nature of phase transition unlike our approach.